gyasiboisson868/GBKnowYourWorld/README.md

         <section class="fun-fact">
             <h2>Fun Fact</h2>
-            <p>[I am an international student from Trinidad who has been all over the world.
-Last year I travelled to Tanzania (for the Safari), Iceland and Vancouver.
-This year so far has been London and back home to Trinidad during spring break.]</p>
+            <p>[I am an international student from Trinid who has been all over the World.
+Last year I travelled to Tanzania (spent 8 days in the Safari, Iceland and Vancouver.
+This year, so far, I've been to London and back home to Trinidad for Spring Break]</p>
         </section>
     </div>
 </body>